adilmajid/privacy-for-the-paranoid/README.md

 <hr>

 # Disappear
+So...
+You want to go pro.

 You've secured your accounts and deleted the ones you don't use.
-But not getting hacked is not enough... you want to go dark.
+Now you want to go dark.

 Unfortunately, that's damn near impossible, but you can do certain things to get close.

 ## Browse Securely
 * [ ] Use DuckDuckGo as your search engine